linusbobcat/create-elementary-os-installer/README.md

 If you have a recent Mac, just download the most [recent release](https://github.com/linusbobcat/create-elementary-os-installer/releases) and follow the built in instructions.
 View the [wiki page](https://github.com/linusbobcat/create-elementary-os-installer/wiki/Instructions) for complete instructions.

+Do note that the main branch is the development branch.
+Use it as your own risk.

 ## Translators welcome

 If you want to help with translate this to your own language, read [this page](https://github.com/linusbobcat/create-elementary-os-installer/wiki/Translations). **You do not require OS X in order to contribute!**